SBNSoftware/SBNSoftware.github.io/sbnd_calibration_database_instructions_how_to_manage.md

 ## General information

-This tutorial uses scripts inherited from Minerva and a few other scripts, so please, clone the following repository to your working area, it contains all the files you will need:
+This tutorial uses scripts inherited from Minerva, so please, clone the following repository to your working area, it contains all the files you will need:
 ```
-/exp/sbnd/data/users/mguzzo/database_tools
+/exp/sbnd/data/users/mguzzo/database_tools/mnvcon_ups_6.6_modified
 ```

 The table below contains the main information you will need to access and modify the database: